Noxdew/git-locks-manager/README.md

 - View and edit `.gitattributes` through the UI
 - Easily set up custom Git LFS servers
 - Uses the GitHub design system to create a familiar interface for GitHub Desktop users
+- Translated in 47 languages (Contributions and improvements are welcome)

 ## :computer: Development